 KMSB aims to have the new facility operational in early 2022 to capitalise on opportunities associated with new oil and gas projects such as the Browse development, as well as opening up new opportunities in the Kimberley agricultural and resources sectors.

-KMSB and the Kimberley Ports Authority (KPA) will enter a long-term commercial lease for the facility, with KPA to provide stevedoring services during construction and the first five years of operation.
+KMSB and the Kimberley Ports Authority (KPA) will enter a long-term commercial lease for the facility, and KPA will provide stevedoring services during construction and the first five years of operation.

 KMSB is still required to complete environmental approvals, project and financial agreements and a final design and commissioning plan.

 According to KMSB, the project is expected to generate approximately 250 jobs during construction while ongoing operations could provide more than 500 permanent jobs in Broome and more than 1,500 jobs State-wide.
 This is expected to contribute $135 million a year to the local economy.

 Mining and Pastoral MLC, Kyle McGinn, sees the investment in the facility as a critical piece of infrastructure to position Broome for an even better future.

 “I strongly believe that the State and industry should continue to capitalise on locally available skills and provide local jobs to further benefit the community,” he said.

 “To hear that the Kimberley Ports Authority will provide stevedoring services not only during construction but for the first five years is a just reward for what has always been a highly successful and constructive port.”

 “This is something the community should celebrate as it will be a real boost to the local economy,” Mr McGinn commented.